rstacruz/metalsmith-start/README.md

 <br>

-## Superstatic and Divshot
+## Superstatic

-If `superstatic.json` or `divshot.json` is found in the current directory, it'll automatically be picked up.
-This allows you to, say, use `clean_urls` to allow pages to be served without the `.html` extension.
+If `superstatic.json` is found in the current directory, it'll automatically be picked up.
+This allows you to, say, use `cleanUrls` to allow pages to be served without the `.html` extension.

 See [superstatic] for more information.